CZ-NIC/knot/doc/reference.rst

 An identity of the server returned in the response for the query for TXT record ``id.server.`` or ``hostname.bind.`` in the CHAOS class (see RFC 4892).
-If empty, FQDN hostname is used.
+Set empty value to disable.

-Default: disabled
+Default: FQDN hostname

 .. _server_version: